 - Ramp up the kids’ college funds only after you’ve secured your own future.
 Your kids can get scholarships, but nobody gives scholarships for the retirement years.

-- Keep your home well-maintained or you’ll be paying huge repair bills down the road.
+- Keep your home well maintained to avoid paying huge repair bills down the road.

-Related: Retirement isn’t an age . . .
-It’s a number.
-Find out what your number is by getting Chris Hogan’s free R:IQ assessment tool and newsletter now.
+Related: Retirement isn’t an age . . . it’s a financial number.
+Find out what your number is by using Chris Hogan’s free R:IQ assessment tool.

 You May Also Like

 50s — Look Forward but Stay Focused

 - You’re starting to look forward to a life without that daily commute.
 It’s okay to be excited.
 But don’t cash in your retirement savings just yet—keep investing a full 15%.